IREB Certified Professional for Requirements Engineering (CPRE) Foundation – Technical Training Course - Dates and application

 7 Tools

-International Requirements Engineering Board (IREB) Certified Professional for Requirements Engineering (CPRE) Foundation Level exam.
+International Requirements Engineering Board (IREB) Certified Professional for Requirements Engineering (CPRE) Foundation Level certification examination.

-Following the course, you can take an online exam at our training center at a pre-arranged time, or you may take the exam on paper in an external location, organized and previously announced by the Hungarian Testing Board.
-The course fee does not include the exam, please contact our colleagues for the current prices.
+Following the programme, you can take an online examination at our training centre at a pre-arranged time, or you may sit for the examination on paper at an external location, organised and previously announced by the Hungarian Testing Board.
+The programme fee does not include the examination fee; please contact our team for current pricing.

 Trainers